darrentaytay/stunning-octo-invention/README.md

 ### Composer

-PHP package manager to provide access to some third party libraries such as:
+PHP package manager to provide access to the following third party libraries:

 * PHP DI for dependency injection
 * phpUnit for unit testing
 * Mockery for mocking objects
+* Twig as a templating engine

 ### Gulp